References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 ATPL (A) exams are also valid for the IR (A).
 However, the ATPL (H) exams do not include all the relevant material

 for instrument flying and you must take additional exams to obtain an IR (H).

-All exam cross-credits are applicable as long as your passes are valid, as set out in the Validity of exam passes section above.
+All exam cross-credits are applicable as long as your passes are valid, as set out in the Validity of passed theoretical knowledge exams section above.
 You do not need to have obtained a licence in

 order for exam cross-crediting to apply.

 All relevant European regulations such as Part- ARO, ORO, CAT, SPA, NCC, NCO, MED are available on the link shown below.

 For Flight Crew Regulations please refer to the consolidated version Commission Regulation (EU) No 1178/2011.